-1 11 MUS 0710 Concert Attendance (must be taken concurrently and passed with applied lessons for 8 semesters; pass/fail) no credit MUS 0800 Half Recital in Composition no credit MUS 0800 Half Recital in Instrument or Voice no credit MUS 1140 - 4810 (see list of applied music courses) 12-16 s.h.
+Required Applied Courses MUS 0710 Concert Attendance (must be taken concurrently and passed with applied lessons for 6 semesters; pass/fail) no credit MUS 0800 Half Recital in Composition no credit MUS 0800 Half Recital in Instrument or Voice no credit MUS 1140 - 4810 (see list of applied music courses) 12-16 s.h.
 MUS 1270 - 4270 Applied Composition (4 semesters) 8 s.h.
-MUS 1750 - 4750 (student takes the piano proficiency sequence until piano proficiency exam is passed/piano majors exempt from this requirement) 0-4 s.h.
+MUS 1750 - 4750 (student takes the piano proficiency sequence until piano proficiency exam is passed/piano majors exempt) from this requirement) 0-4 s.h.
 MUS 3370 Applications of Piano Literature (piano majors only) 2 s.h.

 MUS 3480/3490 Concert Band

+MUS 3260/3270 Guitar Ensemble

 MUS 3280/3290 Noblemen

-MUS 3860/3870 Treble Tones
+MUS 3860/3870 Grace Notes

-- 1. String majors may enroll in an approved orchestra or string ensemble.
-Guitar majors must enroll in one of these ensembles (MUS 3480/3490, MUS 3280/3290, or MUS 3860./3870) - 2.
+MUS 3900/3910 Chamber Orchestra

+- In the event that Guitar Ensemble is not offered, students may take one of the other ensembles for equal credit.
+Piano majors may accompany a choral ensemble for equal credit, if qualified to do so, or play in one of the other ensembles. - 2.
 All students receiving a Bachelor of Arts in Music Composition are required to complete at least 12 semester hours on one instrument or voice.
 Therefore, continuous enrollment in the major instrument is required until a minimum of 16 continuous semester hours of applied lessons (C or higher) is completed.
 Percussionists must complete no fewer than 12 semester hours of applied lessons, with at least 10 semester hours in applied orchestral percussion. - 3.
 A half recital in the major instrument or voice is required for graduation. - 4.
 A half composition recital is required for graduation.
 Applied composition lessons do not take the place of applied instrument or voice.
 Applied instrumental or voice recital cannot take place in the same semester as the composition recital.
 It is recommended that the applied voice or instrumental recital take place in the junior year for composition majors. - 5.
 Enrollment in upper 3000-4000 level courses is predicated on successful completion of 1000-2000 level classes. - 6.
-Instrumental majors (wind, brass, and percussion) are required to participate in Marching Band for no fewer than two years.
-Qualified piano majors may be asked to accompany one of the choirs to fulfill requirement.
-String majors must be involved in an equivalent instrumental activity, e.g., International Youth Symphony.
+Instrumental majors (winds, brass, and percussion) are required to participate in Athletic Bands for no fewer than two years.